OpenMDAO/dymos/dymos/docs/feature_reference/simultaneous_derivs.rst

 OpenMDAO supports dynamic simul-coloring, meaning it can automatically run the Jacobian coloring algorithm before handing the problem to the optimizer.
-To enable this capability, simply add the following lines to the driver.
+To enable this capability, simply add the following line to the driver.

 .. code-block:: python

-    driver.options['dynamic_simul_derivs'] = True
+    driver.declare_coloring()

 The simul_coloring script outputs the following information about our problem: